Everything you need to know about PromoLinks, from getting started to advanced features.

 Every time someone creates a new Playlist Spotlight, a Telegram notification is sent with the playlist name, track name, artist, public URL, and the creator's name and email.
 This lets you monitor new Spotlight activity in real time.

-Your artist page is your public profile on PromoLinks.
-It showcases your bio, avatar, social links, and all your published PromoLinks.
-Set it up from Dashboard → Artist Page, where you can upload artwork and write your bio.
+Your artist page is your public profile on PromoLinks — a fully branded landing page that lives at your-name.promolinks.me (or a custom domain).
+It showcases your bio, avatar, social links, upcoming events, PromoLinks, and custom links all in one place.
+Set it up from Dashboard → Artist Page.

-Your artist page is available at promolinks.me/your-name (or your-name.promolinks.me via subdomain).
-You can also connect a custom domain for a fully branded experience.
-Share this URL as your one-stop music link in bio.
+Your artist page is available at promolinks.me/your-name and your-name.promolinks.me (both work).
+You can also connect a custom domain (e.g., links.yourname.com) for a fully branded experience.
+Share this URL as your link in bio — it's the one link that contains everything.

 Labels get a dedicated dashboard with roster management, invitation system, and label-wide settings.
 As a label, you can manage multiple artists under your umbrella and oversee their PromoLinks and artist pages.